WWE News: Triple H Says Randy Orton Is A ‘Self-Destructor’

 That promise kept getting derailed, though.
 There were numerous instances of backstage drama that caused some of Orton’s pure in-ring talent to get overshadowed.
 There were injuries that stalled his career, including a shoulder that has given Randy Orton trouble through his entire career.

-There was also the suspensions where Randy Orton failed the WWE wellness drug test and he was actually one more suspension away from termination at one point in his career.
+There was also the suspensions where Randy Orton failed the WWE wellness drug test, and he was actually one more suspension away from termination at one point in his career.
 It seemed for a time that Orton was intent to self-destruct and watch his entire WWE career explode before him.

 However, Triple H said that he still sees a lot of promise in Randy Orton.
 Just this year, John Cena tied “Nature Boy” Ric Flair for the most world titles won in a career with his 16th title win.
 Triple H enjoyed 14 world title reigns.
 If Randy Orton beat Bray Wyatt at WrestleMania 33, he will be one back of Triple H and only two back of John Cena and Ric Flair.